Carnagion/dissertation/diss/diss.typ

 B(i) = (t_i - b_i)^2
 $

-Squaring the delay penalizes disproportionately large delays more severely and encourages a more equitable distribution of delay across all aircraft.
+Raising the delay cost to a power greater than one penalizes disproportionately large delays more severely and encourages a more equitable distribution of delay across all aircraft @demaere-pruning-rules.
+For instance, two aircraft with delays of one and three minutes each would have a total delay cost of $1^2 + 3^2 = 10$, whereas the same two aircraft with delays of two minutes each would only have a total delay cost of $2^2 + 2^2 = 8$, making the latter more preferable.

-=== Calculated Take-Off Time Compliance <ctot-compliance>
+=== Calculated Take-Off Time Compliance

 The CTOT violation cost $V(i)$ for a departure $i$ is a piecewise non-linear function given by 0 if it takes off within its CTOT slot and the squared difference between its takeoff time $t_i$ and its CTOT slot end time $v_i$ if it misses its CTOT slot: